-Hitting a wall?
-Explore self-care strategies to battle teacher burnout, and rediscover your inner superhero to bring excitement and creativity back into your classroom.
+Explore practical strategies to battle teacher burnout and bring excitement and creativity into the classroom.

 There has been an error with the video.A trauma-informed approach ensures that students feel safe, supported, and nurtured—to improve their chances of academic success.129.6k